|Account Links: Account Login | Apply for Handicap Certificate | Create PHRF Web Account | Locate your PHRF Region|

 Section 7.2 - Handicaps shall be assigned to sailboats by the Area Handicapper for the area in which the boat is located.
 If a sailboat is different from one previously rated by the Association, the Area Handicapper shall present the application at the next Board of Handicappers meeting, with his/her recommendation for a Valid Rating.
 If the sailboat is a standard class sailboat, the Area Handicapper may assign a Provisional Rating Certificate, which is valid until the next Board of Handicappers meeting or an issue of a new Provisional Rating Certificate.
 Handicaps may not be assigned by an Area Handicapper for a new class of boat, a one-of-a-kind boat or an Unconventional Craft until approved at a Board of Handicappers meeting.
 The Boards of Handicappers will provide documentation describing the information used by the Area Handicapper as the basis for the recommended Valid or Provisional Rating of new or existing yachts.

-Section 7.3 - The Executive Secretary shall maintain a list of handicaps and valid certificates for sailboats rated by the Board of Handicappers which shall be kept current, updated and published on the Association website.
+Section 7.3 - The Executive Committee shall provide data entry, data integrity and quality assurance of the list of handicaps and valid certificates for sailboats rated by the Board of Handicappers which shall be kept current, updated and published on the Association website.

 Section 7.4 -Paragraph deleted.